 Mission on the Move

 Mission on the Move (August 7-9, 2020) is traditionally a weekday camp for older elementary children and middle school youth.
-This year, it is expanded to include anyone and EVERYONE IN OUR CONGREGATION with a weekend of activities to get us all moving to serve our neighbors with love and compassion.
-There is no fee to participate, but participants will be asked to supply food for to-go lunches.
-All other supplies will be provided for those who register by August 1.
+In 2020, it was expanded to include anyone and EVERYONE IN OUR CONGREGATION with a weekend of activities to get us all moving to serve our neighbors with love and compassion.

 Mission on the Move in 2020